-If you are giving the property to a family member, for example, you are transferring full ownership of the property.
+If you are giving the property to another person e.g. a family member, you would be transferring full ownership of the property.

 Part transfer of ownership

-For example, if you are the sole owner of the property and you want to give your partner or spouse a 50% share in the property, you are transferring part ownership of the property.
+If, for example, you are the sole owner of a property and you want to give your partner, spouse or child a share in the property (e.g. 50%), you would be transferring part ownership of the property.

-What is the legal process for transferring property ownership?
+What is the legal process for transferring ownership in a property?

-Complete the correct Transfer form (TR1 or TP1)
+2. Complete the correct transfer form (TR1 or TP1)

-If you are transferring the complete ownership of the property you need to download and complete the Registered Title whole transfer (TR1) form.
+If you are transferring full ownership of the property you need to download and complete the Registered title(s): whole transfer (TR1) form.

-If you are transferring the part ownership of the property you need to download and complete the Registered Title part transfer (TP1) form.
+If you are transferring part ownership of the property you need to download and complete the Registered titles: part transfer (TP1) form.

-If you are a private individual you need to prove who you are to the Land Registry.
-You will need to download and complete the Verify Identity : Citizen (ID1) Form.
+You will need to prove who you are to HM Land Registry.
+To verify your identity, you will need to download and complete the Certificate of identity for a private individual (ID1) Form.

-The fee payable to the Land Registry depends on the type of application.
+The fee payable to HM Land Registry will depend on the type of application.
 To calculate the correct fee see: HMLR Fee Calculator.